Chasmataspidida: Octoberaspis

 Well preserved chasmataspidids were recovered from the early Devonian of October Revolution Island, part of the Severnaya Zemlya group in the Russian Arctic.
 Originally briefly described as eurypterids, they were formally described as Octoberaspis ushakovi by Jason Dunlop in 2002.
-Octoberaspis is one of the few chasmataspidids with well-documented opisthosomal appendages, reveal some characters previously though to be eurypterid-exclusive were also shared by chasmataspidid as well.
+Octoberaspis is one of the few chasmataspidids with well-documented opisthosomal appendages, revealing that some characters previously thought to be eurypterid-exclusive were also shared by chasmataspidids as well.

 Loganamaraspis

 Loganamaraspis dunlopi discovered from a famous Silurian fossil locality near Lesmahagow in Scotland.
 Described by Erik Tetlie and Simon Braddy in 2003, it was placed in Diploaspididae, but interpreted as being somewhat more intermediate in form between the Chasmataspis and Diploaspidid body plans.